mathbaffa/Multiclass-Detection-of-COVID-19-on-X-Rays-Images/README.md

 - Rahman Tawsifur, Khandakar Amith, Qiblawey Yazan, et al. Exploring the effect of image enhancement techniques on COVID-19 detection using chest X-ray images Computers in biology and medicine.
 2021;132:104319.

 If using, please reference:
-- Baffa, M. F. O., Coelho, A. M., Felipe, J. C. (2022).
+BAFFA, M. F. O.; MARTINS, F. L. L.; COELHO, A. M.; FELIPE, J. C. .
 COVID-19 and Viral Pneumonia Classification Using Radiomic Features and Deep Learning.
-To be published.
+In: IEEE/ACM 16th International Conference on Signal Image Technology and Internet-Based Systems (SITIS 2022), 2022, Dijon, França.
+Proceedings of 16th International Conference on Signal Image Technology and Internet-Based Systems, 2022.

 Dataset Attributes: